Shape optimization for piecewise parameter identification in inverse diffusion problems with a single boundary measurement: Numerical Algorithm and Examples

+at each iteration step $k$, {where $s > 0$ is a scaling parameter chosen via empirical tuning over a finite set of trial values, so as to satisfy stability requirements and promote sufficient decrease of the objective functional.
+In particular, overly large values of $s$ may induce instability in the iteration, while overly small values can significantly deteriorate the convergence rate.}

-at each iteration step $k$, where $s > 0$ is a scaling factor.
-While the calculation of $t^{\fergy{[k]}}$ can be refined, this simple approach already yields effective results, as shown in the next subsection.
-To prevent inverted triangles in the mesh after the update, the step size $t^{\fergy{[k]}}$ is further reduced.
+Although more sophisticated step-size strategies may be considered, the present approach already provides stable and effective reconstructions in the numerical experiments.
+To prevent inverted triangles in the mesh after the update, the step size $t^{{[k]}}$ is further reduced.

-The algorithm terminates when $t^{\fergy{[k]}} < t_{0}$, where $t_{0} > 0$ is a small real number, or when the maximum number of iterations is reached.
+The algorithm terminates when $t^{{[k]}} < t_{0}$, where $t_{0} > 0$ is a small real number, or when the maximum number of iterations is reached.
 In all experiments, $t_{0}$ is set to $10^{-12}$ for convex boundary interfaces and adjusted to $10^{-6}$ for noisy data.
 For non-convex interfaces, where boundary reconstruction is more challenging under noise, the step size is further reduced when the cost value drops below $10^{-3}$ to avoid overshooting.

 In the following subsections, we first test the proposed scheme with exact measurements in a simple setting, then extend it to more complex setups with noisy data.